Unitarian Universalist Fellowship of Stanislaus County

-We have sermon collections, if you'd like to see what we talk about.
-Look for "Sermons" in the navigation bar to your left.
+We have several sermon collections, if you'd like to see what we talk about.

 You'll notice the navigation bar repeats some of the links above.
 We have the bar as a standard on every page.
 Our webmaster considers consistency to be more important than changing his socks.

-Two people have written, telling me the line "especially if they volunteer for the Buildings and Grounds Committee or bring chocolate tortes with raspberry sauce to the potlucks" perpetuates the stereotypes that all lesbians wear combat boots and use a 28-ounce framing hammer hammer, while all gay men are gourmet cooks who wear mauve ascots.
+Two people have written to tell me the line "especially if they volunteer for the Buildings and Grounds Committee or bring chocolate tortes with raspberry sauce to the potlucks" perpetuates the stereotypes that all lesbians wear combat boots and swing a 28-ounce framing hammer, while all gay men are gourmet cooks who wear mauve ascots.
 I wasn't stereotyping.
 I was hoping.
 I like chocolate torte with raspberry sauce.
 I suggest it every time someone asks what they should bring to a potluck, at church, work or the hiking club.
 No one ever brings it, but I can hope.
 Our Buildings and Grounds committee needs more people, too.

 Harold Ross and I both use specific examples instead of general terms and hope the gentle reader will expand the class.
 When the late Mr. Ross founded the New Yorker magazine, he told people it wasn't going to be for "the little old lady in Dubuque".
 He didn't mean just short Midwestern grandmothers.
 No one accused him of heightism, ageism, sexism or regionalism.
 If you look back you'll see other places I used the specific for the general.

-We'll welcome people who show up once a year just to pass out business cards.
+We'll welcome people who show up once a year with a pocket full of business cards.
 We'll welcome people who attend religiously, volunteer for committees and attend the potlucks.
 We're going to be happier to see those in the second category, and they are going to get more out of our church.
 That's true no matter who they love, or how.
-Their respective size, shape, color, age, income or physical ability isn't going to matter either.
+Their respective size, shape, color, age, income or physical ability isn't going to matter, either.